I have a very controversial little tool to thank for the cleanliness of my negatives; the Dot Line DL-6121, more commonly known as a rubber squeegee.

 100% finished with water-spots.
 And now, 100% scratch free too.

 So here’s the trick to using the rubber squeegee.
 Before I even begin mixing my developer or even setting all my gear out on the kitchen counter, I get out a beaker, fill it with fresh, clean distilled water and drop that squeegee in there to soak.
 The idea is that you want the rubber blades to soften up, making them as pliable as possible.
+I’ve talked to some folks who use hot or warm water for the same purpose.
 Then, when it comes time to use the squeegee, I follow these steps religiously:

 1–Remove the squeegee from the distilled water and thoroughly rub the blades with my wet fingertips.
 What I’m doing here is removing any debris that may have gotten stuck to the blades somehow.
 If there is a bit of ripped film or a particle of any kind on the blade and you then apply it to the film, you are going to scratch.